malmolina/Swift-UVOT-Pipeline/README.md

 This allows for a smooth run of uvot_deep over multiple objects, regardless of data types or any issues with the LSS images.

+In order to run this patch, uvot_deep must be appropriately set up (Including the HEASEARC FTOOLS and CALDB).
+As a consequence, the original instructions are attached at the end.

 Required packages: astropy, reproject